Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Experiments

 \subsection{Datasets and Evaluation Metrics}

 We conduct experiments on two datasets: \textbf{TVR}\cite{lei2020tvr} and \textbf{DiDeMo}\cite{anne2017localizing}.
-TVR is built on TV Shows whose video consists of images and subtitles.
-DiDeMo is built on YFCC100M\cite{thomee2015new}, a video dataset whose videos are from the real world, with only images and no subtitles in the video.
-TVR contains 17435, 2179, and 1089 videos on the training, validation, and testing sets.
+TVR is built on TV Shows whose video consists of images and subtitles, and contains 17435, 2179, and 1089 videos on the training, validation, and testing sets.
 The average length of the videos is 76.2 seconds, while the average length of the moments is 9.1 secs.
 There are 5 queries whose average length is 13.4 for each video.
-For DiDeMo, only images exist in the video without subtitles.
+DiDeMo is built on YFCC100M\cite{thomee2015new}, a video dataset whose videos are from the real world, with only images and no subtitles in the video.
 DiDeMo contains 8395, 1065, and 1004 videos on training, validation, and testing, respectively.
 Most of the videos are about 30 seconds, and the average duration of moments is 6.5 seconds.
 Each video contains 4 queries whose average length is 8.

-We follow the metrics in \cite{lei2020tvr} as evaluation metrics of experiments.
+We follow the metrics in \cite{lei2020tvr} as evaluation metrics.
 For the VCMR task, the evaluation metric is \textbf{R@$K$, IoU=$p$} that represents the percentage of at least one predicted moment whose Intersection over Union(IoU) with the ground truth exceeds $p$ in the top-$K$ retrieved moments.
 The two sub-tasks are also evaluated.
 The metric of the SVMR task is the same as that of the VR task, but the evaluation is conducted in only ground truth video for each query.
 As for the VR task, the metric is \textbf{R@$K$}, which denotes the percentage of predictions that the correct video in the top-$K$ ranked videos.